rETelect/Aisilentcutter/README.md

 ### 1. Clone the Repository (via SSH)

-GitHub deprecated password authentication.
  Use the SSH protocol to securely clone the repository:

 ```bash
 git clone git@github.com:yourusername/silentcutter.git